 Books: The Beginnings of the American People (1915), The Eve of the Revolution (1918), The United States: An Experiment in Democracy (1920), The Declaration of Independence: A Study in the History of Political Ideas (1922), Our Great Experiment in Democracy (1924), The Spirit of ’76 (1926), The Heavenly City (1932).

-Carl Becker was a historian of the early 1900s who specialised in American history, particularly the 18th century.
-Becker was born in rural Iowa and completed his first degree at the University of Wisconsin (1896).
-He later took postgraduate courses at Columbia, where he studied under Charles Beard.
-Becker returned to Wisconsin for his doctorate, which he completed in 1907; his thesis was a study of political parties in New York on the eve of the revolution.
+Becker returned to Wisconsin for his doctorate, which he completed in 1907.
+His doctoral thesis was a study of political parties in New York on the eve of the revolution.
 Becker served as professor of history at the University of Kansas (1902-16), University of Minnesota (1916-17) and Cornell University in New York (1917-40).
 He died in Ithaca, New York in April 1945.